JustinInCoding/BullseyeSwiftUI/README.md

 - use assets category to support dark mode
 - extract Text Views for reusing and for making code clean and easy to read in contentView
 - Using @Binding to bind the state to the InstructionsView you created
+- Use overlay with shape and strokeBorder to polish the HitMe button

 ## Features